PratikDTiwari/Chronoscan/README.md

-Absolutely!
-Here’s a more detailed, point-by-point rewrite of your README, using clear section headings, bullet points, and markdown formatting for better readability and emphasis.

----

 # 📂 Chronoscan

 **Chronoscan** is a robust Python tool designed for security researchers and penetration testers.
 It uncovers potential open directory listings by analyzing archived URLs from the Wayback Machine.